ErpNetDocs/tech/modules/applications/rental/index.md

 The **Settings** portion of Rental allows you to define or change individual properties and attributes of various asset types.

-This ensures a more custom approach to how you define your assets.
+This ensures a more custom approach to how you structure your rental assets.

 ![picture](pictures/Lease_out_settings_25_06.png)